nabeelvalley/docs/src/content/blog-md/2025/17-12/generator-generation.md

 ### Async Generators

 Now, we're taking one more step - what if I wanted to do some long running task between each `yield`?
-This could be anything from waiting for a `Promise` to resolve, or a network request, or some user event (oh wow - there's an idea for multi-step forms!)
+This could be anything from waiting for a `Promise` to resolve, or a network request, or some user event (oh wow - there's an idea for multistep forms!)

 Async Generators enable us to use promises in our iterators.
 Let's take a look at how we might define an async version of our `countTo` generator above: